HTTPS webhook delivery

 Step 4: Receive the webhookAnchor link to section titled "Step 4: Receive the webhook"

 After you register an endpoint, Shopify sends an HTTP POST request to the URL specified every time that event occurs.
 The HTTP POST request's parameters contain the JSON or XML data relevant to the event that triggered the request.

 Shopify verifies SSL certificates when delivering payloads to HTTPS webhook addresses.
 Make sure your server is correctly configured to support HTTPS with a valid SSL certificate.

 Step 5: Verify the webhookAnchor link to section titled "Step 5: Verify the webhook"

 Before you respond to a webhook, you need to verify that the webhook was sent from Shopify.
 You can verify the webhook by calculating a digital signature.

 Each webhook request includes a base64-encoded

-X-Shopify-Hmac-SHA256 header, which is generated using the app's API secret key along with the data sent in the request.
+X-Shopify-Hmac-SHA256 header, which is generated using the app's client secret along with the data sent in the request.
 If you're using PHP, or a Rack-based framework such as Ruby on Rails or Sinatra, then the header is

 Compute the HMAC digest according to the following algorithm: